LASER PUTS A BRIGHTER SHINE ON LONDON EVENTS

 Church House worked with their integrator AV Communications to examine and compare the latest technology that was on offer.
 “We did some side-by-side testing with various other manufacturers’ products, but Panasonic sealed the deal because of the brightness.
 We’d also already had some good experience using Panasonic with the old system.”

 The venue chose two PT-RQ13 4K laser projectors, which use edge blending to project onto a slightly curved screen, maximising the amount of space available on stage for events as well as offering a wider angle for viewing.

-AV Communications also installed a bespoke Draper 6m x 3.375m screen along with Kramer fibre cabling as part of the project, along with an Analog Way Ascender 48 and Veritage - in all, creating a powerful system that doesn’t feel out of place in the high capacity space.
+AV Communications also installed three Panasonic AW-HE130 PTZ cameras, a bespoke Draper 6m x 3.375m screen and Kramer fibre cabling as part of the project, along with an Analog Way Ascender 48 and Veritage - in all, creating a powerful system that doesn’t feel out of place in the high capacity space.

 The new setup gives clients the choice between a curved wide screen, an extra wide screen, and a centre or dual screen stage set.
 Depending on the event the two 10,000 lumen projectors can also be stacked to give extra brightness, using Panasonic’s geometric adjustment software to make sure the combined images are lined up accurately and effectively.

 “I love the software, it makes our work a lot easier.
 It turns what could be several hours' work into a ten minute job, with one click.
 It’s invaluable because we are always taking the screens down, adjusting things and moving them around so nothing ever ends up in exactly the same place.
 The software is crucial for us to help speed the setup along,” continues Ian Locke.